 Our principal sources of funds are cash on hand, cash flow from operations, and borrowings under our \$150 million Senior Unsecured Revolving Credit Facility (the Credit Facility).
-As of October 31, 2013 we had \$49.7 million of cash and equivalents, \$139.0 million of availability under the Credit Facility and outstanding debt of \$0.9 million, of which no amounts were outstanding under our Credit Facility.
+As of October 31, 2014 we had \$120.4 million of cash and equivalents, \$140.7 million available under the Credit Facility and outstanding debt of \$0.8 million, of which no amounts were outstanding under our Credit Facility.

-Cash and cash equivalents decreased by \$21.5 million during fiscal 2013 due primarily to the Alumco asset acquisition, capital investments in our manufacturing facilities, the ERP implementation project, dividends paid and on-going operational activities, partially offset by cash generated from operations.
+Cash and cash equivalents increased by \$70.7 million during fiscal 2014 due primarily to the sale of Nichols which provided net proceeds of \$107.4 million, partially offset by funds used for the Greenville acquisition, capital investments in our manufacturing facilities, dividends paid, treasury shares purchased and on-going operational activities.